lamyluc/Impact-among-Convolution-Layers/README.md

 # Impact-among-Convolution-Layers

-Code for study of imapct among convolution layres on convolution Neural Networks (CNN).<br />
+Code for study of impact among convolution layres on convolution Neural Networks (CNN).<br />
-Three diferent CNN are shown.
-Fisrt CNN with 2-conv layers, nxt a CNN 4-conv layers, and the last a 6-conv layers CNN.<br />
+Three diferent CNN are showed.
+The fisrt CNN have 2-conv layers, the next one CNN 4-conv layers, and the last with 6-conv layers CNN.<br />

 The main branch has thre folders.<br />
 Cifar10 - Code for Cifar-10 dataset<br />